 For three TVs all this equipment will cost you $800 – $900.
 We charge $1,100 for equipment and installation with a 60 day, no questions asked guarantee.
 So, if you want to save $200 as a DIYer and feel confident climbing on your roof and setting up brand new WiFi networks, then knock yourself out…just know that it is not as easy as the TV commercials make it out to be.

 Of course, you could go with someone else to install your HD antenna but be warned.
 Some antenna installers are directly affiliated with pay TV providers.
 They charge you less so they can coerce you into monthly fees.
 Other antenna installers don’t offer extended customer service or they use inferior antennas.
 Even worse, some big box stores only install indoor antennas.
 These are the cheapest but the worst options.
-If we had a nickel for every call we got from indoor antenna jobs gone bad, we would have a lot of nickels.
+If we had a nickel for every call we got from someone else’s indoor antenna job gone bad, we would have a lot of nickels.